Feedback control of twisted states in the Kuramoto model on nearest neighbor and complete simple graphs: Introduction

 Coupled oscillators in complex networks have recently attracted {significant} attention and have been studied {with rapidly increasing intensity \cite{RPJK16,S16,BAGLLSWZ16,EPW19,BGLM20,WL20,ZSZK21,AA22,MSD23,FM24,MRSKG24,EN25}.} They provide many mathematical models in various fields such as physics, chemistry, biology, social sciences and engineering, {and exhibit several collective dynamics including synchronization, chimeras and chaos.} Among them, the Kuramoto model (KM) \cite{K75,K84} is one of the most representative models and has been generalized in several directions. { It was originally proposed by Kuramoto \cite{K75,K84} half a century ago, and has continued to be the subject of enormous research, especially to discuss synchronization phenomena in diverse fields, since then.
-The range of its direct applications now spreads to power grids \cite{FNP08,DB12,SA15,LM17,SKWLMP19,LZ20,WL20,GZLWY21}, neuroscience \cite{BLMCH06,BHD10,FCPL12,TE14,PR15,RPJK16,ZLQWWL22,PDS24,YLYWQZH25}, machine learning \cite{WHKY21,ABMH22,SCOK23} and so on.
+The range of its direct applications now spreads to power grids \cite{FNP08,DB12,SA15,LM17,SKWLMP19,LZ20,GZLWY21}, neuroscience \cite{BHD10,FCPL12,TE14,ZLQWWL22,PDS24,YLYWQZH25}, machine learning \cite{WHKY21,ABMH22,SCOK23} and so on.
 See the above surveys and \cite{S00,PRK01,ABPRS05,BLMCH06,ADKMZ08,DB14,PR15}} for the reviews of vast literature on coupled oscillators in complex networks including the KM and its generalizations.

 The control problem of nonlinear oscillator networks is important not only in theoretical interest but also in applications, and has drawn much attention \cite{CKM13,M15,DNM22}.
-Feedback control of synchronized states {different from twisted ones} in the KM on deterministic dense, random dense and random sparse graphs was studied numerically or theoretically in {\cite{SA15,SA16,SNKJZBPPB20,DNM22,IY23,Y24d,KY24}.
-In particular, the stability of the target orbits was discussed theoretically only in \cite{Y24d,KY24}.
+Feedback control of synchronized states different from twisted states in the KM on deterministic dense, random dense and random sparse graphs was studied numerically or theoretically in \cite{SA15,SA16,SNKJZBPPB20,DNM22,IY23,Y24d,KY24}.
+In particular, { the asymptotic stability of even orbits that do not coincide with the desired orbit but approach it as the feedback gain tends to infinity} has been discussed theoretically only in \cite{Y24d,KY24}.